1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 1. Understanding Constipation

-Constipation happens when you have fewer than three bowel movements a week.
-It can make you feel bloated and uncomfortable.
-Your stools may be hard and painful to pass, and you may feel like your digestive system is on pause.
-Chronic constipation can affect your daily life, especially in a busy city like Houston.
+Constipation occurs when you stir fewer than 3 bowel movements weekly.
+It can cause you to feel bloated and uncomfortable.
+Your stools may be hard and painful to pass and you may feel like you are in digestive stasis.
+Chronic constipation will impact your life, especially in a bustling city like Houston.

 Why it happens: